 “Together we can reduce morbidity and mortality by eliminating environmental and occupational exposures during and after hurricane events.” – Vincent Lafronza, president and CEO, NNPHI.

-The National Coordinating Center for Public Health Training (NCCPHT) at NNPHI is coordinating efforts across five technical assistance center led by public health institutes and public health training centers:
+As the National Coordinating Center for Public Health Training (NCCPHT), NNPHI is coordinating efforts across five technical assistance center led by public health institutes and public health training centers: